 It is the IRS’s responsibility to make sure your tax return is as accurate as it can be while it is processed and verified.
 These verification checks can include anything from finding and fixing basic mathematical errors to checking for required attachments, like schedules that support a credit or deduction you are claiming.
 The IRS also checks to confirm the amounts shown on your return match what banks, employers, third parties, and other government agencies have reported.
-In some cases, these checks may result in identifying a credit you could potentially claim to get a bigger refund, when the IRS determines you may be eligible for it.
+In some cases, these checks may identify a credit that if you if you are eligible, could result in a bigger refund.

-What should I do if I get tax return processing type of correspondence?
+What should I do if I get correspondence regarding my tax return?

 Open it, read it, and keep it in a safe place (in case you need it later).
 IRS correspondence always tells you why the IRS is writing, what topic it is about, and either what you need to do in response and by when, or it will tell you that you don’t need to reply at all.

 Letters and notices aren’t always easy to understand.
 So, here are three resources we recommend you use if you want more help understanding that particular notice or letter: